ripleya1/BigBoiBot/README.md

 # BigBoiBot
 Just a fun lil bot.
-Features include: sending reminders, which are backed up in a JSON file, sending the weather (in the US), "fixing" Twitter, Tiktok, and Instagram links to show embeds, and other dumb stuff.
+Features include - sending reminders (which are backed up in a JSON file), sending the weather (in the US), "fixing" Twitter, Tiktok, and Instagram links to show embeds, and other dumb stuff.

 ### A Note
 This is a v2 update to [the original BigBoiBot](https://github.com/TheGrimlessReaper/BigBoiBot), and is largely a rewrite.
 For posterity, the [Roadmap section](https://github.com/ripleya1/BigBoiBot/blob/main/README.md#v2-roadmap) includes some of the changes I planned to make.